Constituent Advisory Group

 Dr. James Grossman is Executive Director of the American Historical Association.
 Formerly Vice President for Research and Education at the Newberry Library, he has taught at the University of Chicago and the University of California, San Diego.
 He is the author of Land of Hope: Chicago, Black Southerners, and the Great Migration and A Chance to Make Good: African-Americans, 1900-1929.
 With Anthony Grafton, he is also the author of "No More Plan B" (Chronicle of Higher Education, October 9, 2011) and “Plan C” (Chronicle of Higher Education, November 1, 2011).

-Jeannine Hill-Fletcher, Ph.D., is Professor of Theology and Faculty Director of Service-Learning in Fordham’s Dorothy Day Center for Service and Justice.
+Jeannine Hill-Fletcher, Ph.D., is Professor of Theology and Faculty Director of Service-Learning in Fordham’s Center for Community Engaged Learning.
 Her primary area of research in theologies of religious diversity has focused on the intersection with other forms of difference including gender and race, with an interest in the material and political impact of theological projects.
 Her books include Monopoly on Salvation?
 A Christian Approach to Religious Pluralism (Continuum, 2005) and Motherhood as Metaphor: Engendering Interreligious Dialogue (Fordham University Press, 2013).
 Her current work is informed by membership in the Northwest Bronx Community and Clergy Coalition, a multi-generational, multi-religious and multi-racial grassroots organization working for social change.

 Lisa Lancia is the Director of International Initiatives with the Office of the Provost at Fordham University.
 As Fordham’s Senior International Officer (SIO), she is responsible for leading strategic internationalization, as well as overseeing study abroad, international services, Fordham’s ESL program, and managing development of international agreements.
 Ms. Lancia previously held senior administrative positions with Pace University School of Law in New York, with the United Nations Department of Peacekeeping Operations in Croatia and Haiti and with the United Nations Compensation Commission at UN HQ in Geneva, Switzerland.